morficus/cypress-dotenv/README.md

 ## What does this thing do?
 It will load any [`CYPRESS_*` environment variables](https://docs.cypress.io/guides/guides/environment-variables.html#Option-2-cypress-env-json) defined in your `.env` file so you can access them via `Cypress.env()` from within your tests as you would expect.

+Any [Cypress config options](https://docs.cypress.io/guides/references/configuration.html) definedin your .env will also be applied and take precesende over what is in your `cypress.json` file.
+See the [Cypress docs for detials on this](https://docs.cypress.io/guides/references/configuration.html#Environment-Variables)

 For example.. if your `.env` file has something like this:
 ```text
 CYPRESS_HELLO=hola